 Sometimes managers are self-centered and make decisions for themselves over the organization.
 Self-centered management can rob an institution of its goals and finances so that eventually competitors overtake it.
 If you find that you have to talk yourself into something, examine the situation more closely to determine whether you are making the right/ethical decision.

 Seeing through the lens of Experience and Functions

 Some leaders can think only through the lens of their background.
 For example, when a problem is worked on by production and finance specialists, people problems are placed lower on the agenda than when Human Relations are involved.
 Accordingly, most of their solutions are production processes/tools or financial remedies.
 As a result, in the implementation process, “people problems” will be the probable causes of failure (because they were not adequately reviewed, nor were contingencies developed in the decision making phase).
 Analyze your team to determine which viewpoint is missing.

-Appreciate what you don’t Know in the Managerial Decision Making Process
+Appreciate what you don’t Know about in the Managerial Decision Making Process

 What we don’t know may be as important as what we do know.
 To think or pretend you know something when you do not is self-handicapping and may go undiscussed.
 When a young manager speaks about a subject he knows little about, few will jump in and correct him.
 Another example is when leaders associate with people that have the same backgrounds and make the same assumptions without exploring the consequences of the assumptions made in framing or analysis.

 Attend to those who are not biased by your own framing for decision making.